Low-Carb Meal Prep: Easy Recipes for Healthy Eating

 Step 4: Make meal prep something you look forward to.

-So now you know what to do to prep meals and lay the foundation for a healthy week of eating, but how do you actually get the motivation to do it?
-Personally, I try to tune into the tasks at hand and consider those two hours of chopping and boiling a form of culinary meditation.
+So now you know what to do to prep meals and lay the foundation for a healthy week of eating, but how do you get the motivation to do it?
+I try to tune into the tasks at hand and consider those two hours of chopping and boiling a form of culinary meditation.
 It’s also a perfect opportunity to catch up on podcasts.
-In fact, I often save up a few great episodes specifically for meal prep time to make the overall process more enjoyable.
+I often save up a few great episodes specifically for meal prep time to make the overall process more enjoyable.

 Taking a little time every Sunday (or whatever day works best for you) to prep a variety of real, whole foods that can be mixed and matched into meals that are low in refined carbohydrates and added sugars is one of the most valuable ways you can invest in your health.